wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 </table>
 </div>
 ### Food Loss Per Commodity (Whole Supply Chain)
-As we seen from the Watermelon data from Mexico and Peru, if the data collection methods are different, there might be a huge difference.
-From now on, I'll only use the data where the reference is "FAO Sources" and "method_data_collection" is "FAO's annual Agriculture Production Questionnaires".
+As we have seen from the Watermelon data from Mexico and Peru, there might be a massive difference if the data collection methods are different.
+From now on, I’ll only use the data where the reference is “FAO Sources” and “method_data_collection” is “FAO’s annual Agriculture Production Questionnaires.”
 The below box plot shows the food loss percentage distribution per commodity from all the countries.

 ```python
 supply_stage = "Whole supply chain"